erxes/erxes/README.md

 # erxes

-erxes is an open source growth marketing platform.
-Marketing, sales, and customer service platform designed to help your business attract more engaged customers.
+erxes is a free and open fair-code licensed all-in-one growth marketing & management software.
+We offer an all-in-one solution for sales, marketing, and customer service teams, with a focus on the entire customer experience.
 Replace Hubspot with the mission and community-driven ecosystem.

 <a href="https://demo.erxes.io/">Live demo</a> <b>| </b> <a href="https://community.erxes.io/register/Gw4WRJnk9fSbyAXTq">Join our community</a>